• Palawan- getting here and away

 We require a 50% deposit to confirm your reservation.
 This is payable by PayPal or Bank Transfer.
 Please be advised that there is a 4.4% charge for PayPal payments.
 You do not need to be registered with PayPal to pay your deposit.
 Instructions on how to pay can be found in your booking e-mail.

 Your remaining 50% balance is due 1 week before your scheduled trip.
-We will send you an invoice /remainder 2 weeks prior to your departure.
+You can use the link provided in the confirmation email that we have sent you when you paid for your deposit .
 Please be advised that there are only cash machines in Puerto Princesa and Coron, but not in El Nido.